GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 #figure(
   image("./figures/normalization.png", height: 4cm),
-  caption: detailed-caption(
+  caption: flex-caption(
-    common: [
+    short: [
-      A visual comparison of Batch and Layer normalizations ],
+      A visual comparison of Batch and Layer Normalization.
+    ],
-    extra: [
+    long: [
+      A visual comparison of Batch and Layer Normalization.
       // TODO: check how it renders
       adapted from @wu_group_2018
     ],